jocerfranquiz/caique/README.md

 Key aspects of `caique`:
 *   **Stack-based operation** `caique` uses a stack to pass values between combinators.
 Values are pushed onto the stack, and operations perform computations.
 *   **Compositional semantics** The syntax and semantics is inherently compositional.
-The reduction of any expression simplifies one function into another, without needing to apply functions to objects[2].
+The reduction of any expression simplifies one function into another, without needing to apply functions.
 *   **Point-free style** `caique` is *point-free*, meaning functions don't explicitly name the data they operate on.

 ### Definitions: